 These all-too-frequent actions are unsustainable.
 They put you on an accelerating treadmill, sacrificing what’s right for customers, employees, and even investors.

 These actions are common because people are good at rationalizing them: “Everybody’s doing it.”
 “If we don’t, we can’t compete.”
-Even “In the long run we are all dead.”
+Even “In the long run we’re all dead.”
 With all due respect to John Maynard Keynes, we beg to differ: In the long run we leave a legacy either of honor or disgrace.

-As we detail in Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations, one of the great scourges of our age is “short-termism.”
+As we detail in our book, Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations, one of the great scourges of our age is “short-termism.”
 In a large-scale study of CFOs and CEOs, a staggering 78 percent of the managers surveyed admit to sacrificing long-term value to achieve smoother earnings.
 Before HealthSouth’s indictments and multibillion-dollar restatement of financial performance, the firm had met earnings predictions to the penny for forty-seven straight quarters.
 Coincidence?

 In the wake of the recent global financial crisis, a group of VIPs from different sectors published a manifesto, saying:

 We “have allowed short-term considerations to overwhelm the desirable long-term growth and sustainable profit objectives of the corporation.”

 Why is short-termism poisonous?
 Because it leads to unethical or unsustainable behavior, or both.
 Because it inevitably blows up, ultimately costing the firm multiples of the near-term gains they made by gaming the system.
 Because employees catch wind of it and begin withholding their trust and commitment.
 Because that kind of behavior spreads like a virus in an organization.

 Consequently, no one finds another way forward to make the numbers ethically and sustainably.
 They take the easy way out.